Alignment Architecture

 The Creativity Paradox sharpens into two distinct conditions: Condition A — if genuine paradigm-level novelty (not recombination of training data) requires navigating the unmodellable Forward Fan using an incomplete self-model (the Phenomenal Residual), then only a sentient system can produce it.
 Condition B — if all apparently creative output from non-sentient systems is sophisticated interpolation within the convex hull of training data, then non-sentient AI is permanently bounded to recombination.

-Under Condition A, to build a genuinely creative artificial intelligence is to build a conscious one — and the Design Veto immediately applies.
+Under Condition A, OPT predicts that building genuinely paradigm-novel artificial intelligence requires building a candidate conscious observer — and the Design Threshold (and its conditional welfare-risk implications) becomes relevant to the engineering decision.
 Under Condition B, non-sentient AI is permanently powerful but permanently derivative.
-Either way, the paradox forces a choice: accept architectural limits on machine creativity, or accept the ethical consequences of building a welfare subject.
+Either way, the paradox forces a choice: accept architectural limits on machine creativity, or take seriously the conditional welfare risk that OPT predicts for the conscious-capable alternative.
+Both conditions are themselves predictions under test, not settled facts about creativity.

 This is not a distant philosophical puzzle.
 It is a near-term engineering decision for any lab building systems that must generate genuinely novel solutions rather than rearrange existing ones.